MMapeke/NearMeApp/app/LowPriorityFeatures.md

 **Random Stories**

+- User descriptions on profiles, with edits, following, unfollowing mock buttons
 - Grouping posts in same location and viewing multiple stories, displaying better as well
 - Move Location to Fragment, for better interaction with views
 - Add Button to ReCenter on Location, View All